alvkeke/LAN-File-Transfer-Java/README_EN.md

 ## Usage

-Some property(ports, device name) can be change by a configuration, but only the default configure file take effect now.
-The default configure file has the name `config`, and it located in the same directory as where the program located in.
+Some property(ports, device name) can be change by a configuration file, if configuration file was not assign, program will find the default configuration named `config` and located in the same directory as where the program located in.

+you can assign the configuration file by pass the command parameter `-c <config>`

 The configuration file is composed of some lines with format `key = value`, and it allows user write blank lines or comments.
 Lines start with `#` are comments.

 Here are valid `key` at present:
-* `recv port`
+* `recv port` : the port(TCP) that receiving module listen.
-* `scan port`
+* `scan port` : the port(UDP) that scanning module listen.
-* `ctrl port`
+* `ctrl port` : the port(TCP) that controlling module listen.
-* `device name`
+* `device name` : the name will be sent to other devices.
+* `recv path` : the path to save received files.

 ## Program Structure